This location has multiple holiday properties

-We live in a beautiful part of West Yorkshire and enjoy regular trips over to Brittany.
-We have four boys, two cats and a dog.
+We live in a beautiful part of West Yorkshire and enjoy regular trips over to Brittany where our two youngest boys were born.
+We have four boys, chickens, fish, a cat and a dog.
 We're happy to discuss any holiday plans you may have for Brittany especially around the Cap Sizun area.
 We can deal with enquiries in English, French or German if required.

 |Year property purchased||2000|

 |Why this location?||The gites were renovated out of an old barn while Sarah was living in the house next door.|